 We announced a complete rewrite of POS at Unite 2019.
 Look for both the native iOS and React Native Android apps to launch in 2020!

 The Start team at Shopify is tasked with helping folks new to entrepreneurship.
 Before the company wide decision to write all mobile apps in React Native came about, the team did a deep dive into Native, Flutter and React Native as possible technology choices.
-They chose React Native and now have iOS and Android apps (in beta) live in the app stores.
+They chose React Native and had iOS and Android apps live in the app stores.

-The first versions of Compass (both iOS and Android) were launched within 3 months with ~99% of the code shared between iOS and Android.
+The first versions of Compass, which is now Shopify Learn, were launched within 3 months with ~99% of the code shared between iOS and Android.

 Mobile at Shopify 2020+